aslamplr/warp_lambda/README.md

 A super simple crate to let you use [warp filters](https://github.com/seanmonstar/warp) with [aws lambda runtime](https://github.com/awslabs/aws-lambda-rust-runtime)

-> Note: Using fork of [awslabs/aws-lambda-rust-runtime](https://github.com/awslabs/aws-lambda-rust-runtime) by Netlify devs [lamedh-dev/aws-lambda-rust-runtime](https://github.com/lamedh-dev/aws-lambda-rust-runtime)
-> Due to issue [#216](https://github.com/awslabs/aws-lambda-rust-runtime/issues/216) and an alternative from Netlify devs [#274](https://github.com/awslabs/aws-lambda-rust-runtime/issues/274)

-> `Warning: This is experimental and not production ready! uses non stable version of aws_lambda_rust_runtime`

 # Example

 Add `warp_lambda`, `warp` and `tokio` to your dependencies: